codegram/full-stack-fest-speaker-guidelines/README.md

 Downloading the [PDF](https://www.gitbook.com/download/pdf/book/codegram/full-stack-fest-speaker-guidelines), [EPUB](https://www.gitbook.com/download/epub/book/codegram/full-stack-fest-speaker-guidelines) or [MOBI](https://www.gitbook.com/download/mobi/book/codegram/full-stack-fest-speaker-guidelines) version makes for a good read on the plane!

 And if you're not a speaker, don't be afraid to peek in!
+We're always open to suggestions!